+Coastal Bend College is an open campus.
+Students, faculty, staff, and citizens at large have access to the campus grounds, and when open to college facilities.
 The college does not have its own security department and relies on the local police and sheriff's departments for law enforcement services.
+Campus security may occasionally be available.